marcrdavis/ArduinoTITO-PlayerTracking/README.md

    Build 20210314 Updates

-  - Adds support for Magnetic Card Readers with a modified version of the MagStripe library
+  - Adds support for Magnetic Card Readers with a modified version of the MagStripe library to support insert-type readers
   - Improved documentation

    Build 20210312 Updates